 Despite the consultation response highlighting that the majority of respondents disagreed with the proposals to create a more flexible accountability framework, a more flexible accountability framework is what the UK shall be getting.
 In essence, this means replacing Data Protection Officers with a senior individual responsible for the organisation’s privacy management programme; swapping DPIAs for alternative risk assessments; and trading in RoPA requirements for other more flexible record keeping obligations.

 Our previous blog highlighted the puzzling nature of the proposals, given the similarity between existing rules and what is being proposed and, unfortunately, we remain no less puzzled.
 The government’s consultation stresses in several ways how the proposals are similar to what already exists, just with added flexibility, but what this means in practice is yet to be seen.

-One of perhaps the most controversial suggestions raised in the original consultation document was the re-introduction of a nominal fee for individuals submitting Data Subject Access Requests (DSARs).
+One of perhaps the most controversial suggestions raised in the original consultation document was the re-introduction of a nominal fee for individuals submitting An individual who can be identified or is identifiable from data.
+Access Requests (DSARs).
 Unsurprisingly, this suggestion was largely disagreed with as an affront to individuals’ rights to their own data and, fortunately, the government confirmed that this would not be going ahead.